kdcgarber/TRS-IO-for-the-Model-1/README.md

 idf.py fullclean<br>
 make BOARD=trs-io-m1-v14 build<br>

-The build show errors but if it completes, it should be good.<br>
+The build will show errors but if it completes, the the rest should be good.<br>
 At the bottom of its output it lists the command to run and the port needs to be changed to match the correct port<br>

 Sometimes doing the flash fails.
 If it does, just try it again and it will load<br><br>